Visit Native California Platform will Inspire Travelers to Discover Wonders of Golden State's Native Lands and Cultural Heritage Experiences

 Visit Native California is funded by a federal grant awarded as part of the American Rescue Plan Act to help the communities hardest hit by the pandemic.
 The grant earmarks $1 million to increase awareness of and travel to the state's cultural heritage tourism experiences.

 The funding will allow Visit California to create and share stories on the Visit Native California platform, which will be housed online at VisitCalifornia.com.
 Stories will celebrate the spirit and diversity of California's people and promote visitation to tribes' cultural heritage tourism experiences.
-The platform

 Native storytellers will help expand the California Responsible Travel Code's emphasis on preserving the state's cultural heritage and natural resources, while bolstering the people who provide and promote Native experiences across the state.